You are here

 Ashland University Fellowships

 Through the generous support of our donors, the Ashbrook Center is able to offer the following scholarships to support studies in the Master of Arts program in American History and Government.
 Each award is made on an annual basis and is not automatically renewable.
-These awards are for on-campus summer graduate credit study only in courses with an AHG-prefix and may not be used to audit a course on a non-credit basis, for online courses, or for courses in the College of Education.
+These awards are for courses with an AHG-prefix and may not be used to audit a course on a non-credit basis, or for courses in the College of Education.
 Awards are open to both MAHG and MASTAHG students.

 To see a current list of summer fellowship opportunities or to apply, visit our Financial Aid page for students.

-Ashland University graduate students may set up a payment plan through Tuition Management Systems to spread their payments out interest-free over a period of up to 10 months.
+Ashland University graduate students may set up a payment plan to spread their payments out interest-free over several months.

 Ashland University participates in the Federal Stafford Loan, the Federal Graduate PLUS Loan, and the Federal Parent PLUS Loan (for dependent students) programs.
 These programs are available to all eligible students enrolled in the MAHG or MASTAHG programs on a degree-seeking basis.
 In addition, there are also private education loan programs available for MA students.